mkybun/mkybun/README.md

 - 🔭 Checkout a really cool project I was a part of: [YouTube Video](https://www.youtube.com/watch?v=ZnTJXJw4Izo&list=PLx0iOsdUOUmnPA9l9RyeENObqv4SJi-_S&index=15) || [Repo](https://github.com/GH-Squirtle-Squad/tagged)
 - 🌱 I’m currently learning AR and React Native
 - 💬 Ask me about: My dog Yanna!
 She's the best!
+- - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/karina-zuniga/)

 <!--
 **mkybun/mkybun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.